TOPICS

 From left to right,Yutaka Amao (ReCAP),Hiroshi Nishino (IGHD) and Shigeyuki Minami (ReCAP)

-We had the honor of interviewing Mr. Hiroshi Nishino, Executive Vice President of Iida GHD, along with Dr. Yutaka Amao, Director of the Research Center for Artificial Photosynthesis, and Professor Shigeyuki Minami, Specially Appointed Professor at the same center.
-The interview focused on the circumstances leading to the Expo exhibition and the research on artificial photosynthesis.
+On this occasion, we invited Hiroshi Nishino, Executive Managing Director of Iida GHD, along with Professor Yutaka Amao, Director of the Research Center for Artificial Photosynthesis, and Specially Appointed Professor Shigeyuki Minami from the same center, to discuss the background of their Expo exhibition and their primary research findings regarding artificial photosynthesis.

-How will housing and urban environments evolve in the near future?
+How will housing and cities change in the near future?

 entry-45227-2

-Could you please tell me more about artificial photosynthesis houses?
+Could you tell us more about the artificial photosynthesis house?

 南 繁行特任教授